Implats to strengthen PGM processing power with aggressive R8bn project rollout - Miningmx

 A furnace debottlenecking programme of R496m will assist in boosting the reach of Implats’ South African processing facilities and includes a 300,000 oz/year increase in the firm’s base metals refining capacity.
 That positions the company to process mined metal from projects such as the Waterberg Joint Venture in which Implats has a 15% stake.

-In addition, some R5.1bn will be committed over 10 years to the extension of the Marula mine held in joint venture with African Rainbow Minerals (ARM).
+In addition, some R5.1bn will be committed over 10 years to the extension of the firm’s Marula mine.
 Marula will be given about 17 more years of life.
 This project also includes 40,000 oz/year of additional production.

 Added to a number of mining projects announced by Implats a year ago (during its last interim results announcement), the 40,000 oz additional production from Marula will take Implats’ mined production some 300,000 oz a year higher.
 There is also the option of increasing production from Zimplats 100,000 oz/year but that project had not been approved, said Theron.